 Recognizing the complexity of offshore financial interests and the potential for inadvertent non-compliance, the IRS reintroduced the offshore voluntary disclosure program on January 9, 2012.
 While the program had previously been launched in 2011 and 2009, those iterations had closed, leading to the introduction of this ongoing version.
 The program’s purpose is straightforward: to provide taxpayers with unreported offshore income a structured path to comply, rectify their past omissions, and mitigate potential penalties.

 To benefit from the program’s advantages, participants must meet specific criteria:

 - They must agree to a penalty of 27.5% on the highest balance of their undisclosed offshore accounts over eight years.

 - They are obligated to pay back taxes, with interest, for up to eight years and might also be liable for accuracy-related or delinquency penalties.

-- Participants must file all original and amended tax returns and include payments for taxes, interest and accuracy related penalties.
+- Full compliance requires participants to file all original and amended tax returns and settle any due taxes, interest, and pertinent penalties.